The Post-Covid World

 Prior to the Covid-19 outbreak, the banking, healthcare, and retail sectors relied heavily on conversational agents to bolster customer support functions.
 Chatbots were on pace to save these sectors more than $11B by 2023.

-With face-to-face customer service interactions severely limited, chatbots and virtual assistants became more important than ever.
+Now, with face-to-face customer service interactions severely limited, chatbots and virtual assistants are becoming more important than ever.

-Understanding the need to meet consumers where they are, many retailers embraced chatbots as part of broader social media engagement strategies.
-Brands including H&M and Sephora launched conversational agents on messaging platform Kik, while Burberry and Tommy Hilfiger deployed their own chatbots to Facebook Messenger.
+Understanding the need to meet consumers where they are, many retailers have embraced chatbots as part of broader social media engagement strategies.
+Brands including H&M and Sephora have launched conversational agents on messaging platform Kik, while Burberry and Tommy Hilfiger have deployed their own chatbots to Facebook Messenger.

 Going forward, companies seeking to optimize their e-commerce capabilities may rely more heavily on conversational agents as the volume of online orders increases and consumers seek new ways to purchase goods and services online.
 Dom, a chatbot developed by Domino’s Pizza, is just one example of how conversational agents may become a more central part of the online ordering experience across a range of verticals.